 As a group, we looked back on our personal experiences in science classrooms and discussed the problems within it.
 We found our own science instruction to be mostly text-based, with a lot of time spent in the classroom.
 In essence, there were minimal outdoor exploration and hands-on learning.
 We thought this was a crucial problem to address, as learning from text is very different from first-hand experiences, as we have discovered during our background research.

-After additional interviews with two children, we had two key insights: 1) education within classroom settings are boring for young children, and is unable to capture their attention span and interest, and 2) even outside the classroom, children are not having enough outdoor physical activity due to attachment to mobile devices and screens.
+Two key insights emerged from our research: 1) education within classroom settings are boring for young children, and is unable to capture their attention span and interest, and 2) even outside the classroom, children are not having enough outdoor physical activity due to attachment to mobile devices and screens.
 These insights were consistent with our secondary background research as discussed above, and further confirmed the need for what we were building.

 The modular aspect of the design was used to allow children to collect and sample a variety of features, rather than being limited to one single module, which we felt could limit this exploration.
 This method allows for a more diverse learning approach, that provides room for changes or variation.
 In addition, we wanted the modules to be detachable and attachable, allowing children to mix and match based off of their needs or interests; this aspect inspired by traditional toys.
-While initially we did not plan to color code the modules, we realized that in order to direct and supplement their experience, the addition of the colors could not only be aesthetically exciting but also could help them easily identify different tasks.
-Additionally, we imagined that being able to build or deconstruct, as part of the process, could be an enjoyable and interactive way to engage the children.
-Kids would find it more fun and interactive that way where they are able to build and deconstruct with their hands.
+The colors on the modules could not only be aesthetically exciting but also could help them easily identify different tasks.
+Additionally, we imagined that being able to build or deconstruct, as part of the process, could be an enjoyable and interactive way to engage children.

 In addition to the stick, we added the component of beacons, which helps to gamify the experience of exploration and discovery.
-While initially we imagined that rather than beacons, kids would be able to use GPS to mark the locations where they found data, we felt like the beacons provided an important aspect of motivation and direction.
 These bluetooth enabled beacons are tethered to the children’s stick, and placed in areas of interest by the teacher or parent.
 When a student walking with Fantastick comes closer to a beacon, the beacon sends signals to the stick making it light up to a certain color.
 Depending on which color lights up at the top of the stick, the child will know what module to work on.
-We initially only imagined that the child’s stick would light up in one color, but in order to direct the children and let them know what to collect, we added this color system.

-While initially we did not include this component, we felt like it was a necessary educational addition that would allow children to sense and learn during their adventure, rather than after, since most of the other modules are for sampling or collection (aside from the PH module).
+The soil moisture sensor was an educational addition that would allow children to sense and learn during their adventure, rather than after, since most of the other modules are for sampling or collection (aside from the PH module).
 Here, we also would have liked to explore more sensing technology, however, with the limited time, we decided on the soil moisture sensor because it could be integrated at the bottom in a way that visually was intuitive for a stick and could engage the ground in a few way for children as they walk around.